tvpsh2020/nexmo-developer/_partials/stitch/guides/calling-users/javascript.md

 Thats's it!
 Your page should now look something like [this](https://github.com/Nexmo/stitch-js-quickstart/blob/master/calling-users/index.html).

-### 1.6 - Calling an User from a phone
+### 1.6 - Calling an App User from a Phone

-After you've set up your app to handle incoming calls, you can follow the [Phone to App Calls Guide](/stitch/in-app-voice/inbound-pstn) to learn how to connect calls from phones or other app users via the Voice API.
+After you've set up your app to handle incoming calls, you can follow the [Phone to App Calls Guide](/stitch/in-app-voice/inbound-pstn) to find out how in addition to calls from other app users, you can connect calls from phones devices via the Voice API.

 ## Where next?